mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ### Install on Windows

-Download the executable.
+Download the rpp.exe.
 Copy the program to your program files folder.
 The line below will only work in the cmd terminal and with administrator rights.
 If you don't have those rights copy the executable into one of your own directories and add that to the PATH environment variable in system settings.
 ```
 wget -qO- https://github.com/mmiv-center/Research-Information-System/raw/master/components/Workflow-Image-AI/build/windows-amd64/rpp.exe > %ProgramFiles%/rpp.exe
 ```

 ### Install on Linux

 Download the executable.
-Copy the file to a folder like /usr/local/bin/.
+Copy the file to a folder like /usr/local/bin/ that is in your path.
 ```
 wget -qO- https://github.com/mmiv-center/Research-Information-System/raw/master/components/Workflow-Image-AI/build/linux-amd64/rpp > /usr/local/bin/rpp
 chmod +x /usr/local/bin/rpp